Reporting

 How does transactional reporting work for merchant aggregators?

-Aggregators that are segmenting their merchants via individual environments will be able to track and view payment method transactions details (number of transactions, GMV, etc.) on a per merchant (environment) basis in the dashboard.
+Aggregators that are segmenting their merchants via individual environments will be able to track and view payment method transactions details (number of transactions, GMV, etc.) on a per merchant (environment) basis in the app.

 Aggregators that have more than one merchant in an environment will need to tag their merchant gateway(s) with the sub_merchant key to get visibility into merchant transactional reporting.